simps1982/commodore-8bit/peek-and-poke-intro.md

 `PEEK` **reveals** the value stored at a specified memory address. `POKE` **injects** a value into a specified memory address.
 In other words, these two keywords are extremely powerful, giving the user direct unfettered access to the real workings of his/her 8-bit microcomputer.
 Accordingly, while many problems may be solved, and solutions achieved, most efficiently through correct use of `PEEK` and `POKE`, using so powerful a command as POKE does have the potential to cause serious problems such as freezing the computer, requiring a hard reboot, or the overwriting of one's current program, erasing it from memory.
 With great power comes great responsibility.

-Although a whole sub-culture, complete with tee-shirts, hats and mugs, built on **PEEK-and-POKE-centered-programming** is perhaps most strongly associated with the C64, countless variants of BASIC running on a range of hardware platforms also use these two reserved keywords, primarily in the 8-bit era, but even through the 16- and 32-bit eras.
+Although a whole sub-culture, complete with tee-shirts, hats and mugs, built on **PEEK-and-POKE-centered-programming** is perhaps most strongly associated with the C64, many programming languages besides the vast plurality of BASIC variants across a range of hardware platforms also use these two reserved keywords, primarily through the 8-bit era, but even through the 16- and 32-bit eras.
 It is hard to overstate the important legacy of these two keywords.
-So many of the computing pioneers who grew up to change the world and acquire enormous fortunes first became hooked on computing by discovering the magic of `PEEK` and `POKE` trickery during childhood.
+So many of the high-tech pioneers who grew up to change the world and acquire enormous fortunes first became hooked on computing and technology by discovering the magic of `PEEK` and `POKE` trickery during childhood.

-For a time, some microcomputer gaming sub-culture vernaculars used 'Pokes' and 'Cheat codes' as interchangeable terms.
+For a time, some microcomputer gaming sub-culture vernaculars used 'Pokes' and 'Cheat Codes' as interchangeable terms.
 Several 8-bit gaming magazines regularly published tables of 'Pokes,' meaning cheat code mumbers for games.

-Ocassionally end-users would use a "freezer cartridge" and a `POKE` command to fix a known bug in a published game or software application, especially if only one or two bytes were causing the problem.
+Ocassionally end-users would use a "freezer cartridge" and a `POKE` command to fix a known bug in a published game or software application, especially if only one or two stray bytes were causing the problem.
 Users who didn't want to have to repeat the freeze-and-poke process during every runtime would sometimes copy the modified software from RAM to a fresh floppy disk and label it as a "FIXED" copy.

 ## Syntax of PEEK and POKE
 PEEK and POKE commands take the following form: